Updated August 2021

 When we publish erroneous information on social networks, we will endeavour to correct it on that platform.

-Our journalists' hands-on first impressions of a product; we've seen the device, touched itThese initial impressions are not always based on a final review.
+Our journalists' hands-on first impressions of a product; we've seen the device, touched it.
+These initial impressions are not always based on a final review.

 An in-depth criticism of a product; we have lived with the device, used it extensively over a number of hours, days, weeks, even months.
-We're pragmatic in our review process instead we are going to live with experience.

 In the ever-moving world of tech, product software is becoming an important aspect.
 The hardware you buy on day one could be better via firmware and new features later in its life.
 To reflect this, we update reviews, adding additional information, criticism and context.
 Note, however, we do not degrade original scores (these remain in place, with a "first published" date showing at the base of the verdict for clarity)

 Products are rated up to five stars maximum, based on our opinion of the market.
-Best-of-best 'Editor's Choice' badge is awarded to full-marks product; the 'Recommended' badge is four-and-a-half stars; four stars or less are presented without a badge
+Best-of-best 'Editor's Choice' badge is awarded to full-marks products; the 'Recommended' badge is four-and-a-half stars; four stars or less are presented without a badge

 Hands-on / Pictures and hands-on

-Occasionally we run stories on products we've seen Be it a car unveiling, a designer version of a new phone, or similar, such pieces are presented with a small amount of copy, letting the pictures do the talking.
+Occasionally we run stories on products we've seen be it a car unveiling, a designer version of a new phone, or similar, such pieces are presented with a small amount of copy, letting the pictures do the talking.